Anyline/anyline-ocr-examples-windows-uwp/README.md

 * `LICENSE.md` - The license file.

+## API Reference

+The API reference for the Anyline SDK for Windows UWP can be found here: https://documentation.anyline.com/api/windows/index.html

 ## Requirements

 - Windows 10 + Visual Studio 2015 with the Windows 10 SDK